 Geeta Shyam

-Aaron’s PhD thesis is in the field of animal law.
-In particular, it examines the regulations affecting the treatment and protection of jumps horses and whether they lack democratic or judicial accountability.
-It explores how the existing regulatory regime can be made more accountable, enabling the public to have a greater influence on the use of horses in society.
+Aaron’s PhD thesis was in the field of animal law.
+In particular, it examined the regulations affecting the treatment and protection of jumps horses and whether they lack democratic or judicial accountability.
+It explored how the existing regulatory regime can be made more accountable, enabling the public to have a greater influence on the use of horses in society.
+Aaron’s PhD thesis was awarded the 2018 Mollie Holman Medal for the best thesis for the Faculty of Law.

 Dr Noel Villaroman